indigo-iam/iam-ng/README.md

 This repo hosts the initial code of the IAM NG API and Keycloak integration modules.

-This code is early stages of development.
+This code is in early stages of development.

 ## Developer info